Professional Standards

 Confidentiality & Security: Protect the traveling public’s sensitive data with the highest standards of cybersecurity and privacy.

-2. Technical Bulletins (Domain Updates)
+Technical Bulletins (Domain Updates)

-The Road Pricing Domain is constant, but the methods we use to manage it are always advancing.
-To keep our members at the vanguard of the industry, the IRPP issues periodic Technical Bulletins.
+The Road Pricing Domain is constant, but the methods used to manage it always advance.
+To keep members at the vanguard of the domain, IRPP issues periodic Technical Bulletins.
+Curated by the SMEAG, these bulletins provide guidance on how the Four Pillars apply to emerging trends, such as:

 -

-Transitioning from Gantry-based Tolling to Satellite RUC.
+Transitioning from Gantry-based Tolling to CV Tolling and/or RUC.

 -